 Here's a way the world might be.
 At some point there exist conscious beings whose experience of the world is much like ours-let's just call them people.
 And at some point in their history, these people run computer simulations of whole worlds, so powerful that these worlds are inhabited by other such conscious beings-let's call them simulant people.
 And these simulant people might even run further simulations on their (simulant) computers, containing other simulant people, and so on.
-Only if we live in the non-simulant, ground-level of reality (if there even is such a thing!) are we ourselves non-simulant people.1
+Only if we live in the non-simulant, ground-level of reality (if there even is such a thing!) are we ourselves non-simulant people.

-^{}GPI working paper version May 2022.
-Your comments and questions welcome at teru.thomas@oxon.org.
-In addition to my colleagues at GPI, I'm grateful to Maria Lasonen-Aarnio, Kenny Easwaran, Harvey Lederman, Jeff Russell, Joe Carlsmith, and Ben Garfinkel for helpful discussions, and to Natasha Oughton, Elliott Thornley, John Mori, and Riley Harris for assistance.
+\GPI working paper version May 2023.
+Your comments and questions welcome at teruji.thomas@philosophy.ox.ac.uk.
+In addition to my colleagues at GPI, I'm grateful to Joe Carlsmith, Kenny Easwaran, Ben Garfinkel, Maria Lasonen-Aarnio, Harvey Lederman, and Jeff Russell for helpful discussions, and to Natasha Oughton, Elliott Thornley, John Mori, and Riley Harris for assistance.